mhonert/chess/README.md

 This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) for details.

 ## Attributions
-Images for the chess pieces come from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces).
+* Images for the chess pieces come from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces)
+* The opening book was generated based upon a selected set of chess games from the [FICS Games Database](https://www.ficsgames.org)